-The principle of fail-safe design shall be applied to the design of SSCs important to safety.
+The concept of fail-safe design shall be incorporated, as appropriate, into the design of systems and components important to safety.
 To the greatest extent practicable, the application of this principle shall enable plant systems to pass into a safe state if a system or component fails, with no necessity for any action to be taken.